x3l51/LanDeviceScanUtil/README.md

 # LanDeviceScanUtil
 Scans the local network for devices in IP range 192.168.0.*

-You'll find a human readable output file named `network_scan_all.txt` and a html fine named `network_scan_all.html`, which you could `cp` via cron into your apache server
+You'll find a human readable output file named `network_scan_all.txt` and a html fine named `network_scan_all.html`, which you could `cp` via cron into your apache server.

-For the scripts with email you have to enter your credentials.

 The script `network_scan_email_compare.py` has a list with all devices it has ever seen (`network_scan_all.json`).
 If an unknown device is detected, an email is sent.